WATER - THE SUPERFOOD NO. 1

 Participation in chemical reactions

-Lubrication and padding
+Lubrication and cushioning

-Maintenance of blood volume and blood pressure
+Maintaining blood volume and blood pressure

-Participation in the digestion
+Participation in digestion

 Regulation of the acid-base balance